Second part of draft plan to change NYPD released

 "You cannot ignore the emotions that are out there," said Shea.

-The combined draft plans are the result of an edict by Gov. Andrew M. Cuomo last year at the time of the protests and riots surrounding the death of George Floyd at the hands of police in Minneapolis that commanded all police departments in the state to come up with plans for reform by April 1 of this year.
+The combined draft plans are the result of an edict by Gov. Andrew M. Cuomo last year at the time of the protests and riots surrounding the death of George Floyd under a cop's knee in Minneapolis that commanded all police departments in New York State to come up with plans for reform by April 1 of this year.

 The city draft needs to go to the City Council for approval before submission to Albany, Shea had explained previously.

-The increase in the residency points would be aimed at ultimately increasing the number of the cops who live in the city apparently without the need to change any law or collective bargaining agreements.
+The increase in the residency points would be aimed at ultimately increasing the number of police who live in the city apparently without the need to change any law or collective bargaining agreements.

-Currently 51.8% of cops live outside of New York City, including 33% in Suffolk and Nassau counties, NYPD officials said.
+Currently 51.8% of cops live outside New York City, including 33% in Suffolk and Nassau counties, NYPD spokeswoman Sgt.
+Jessica McRorie has said.

 Police Benevolent Association head Patrick Lynch said in the statement that the residency credit doesn’t solve the problem of cops being able to afford to live in the five boroughs.